 - 2. Install b2luigi from pipy into your environment. - a.
 If you have a local installation, you can use the normal setup command b.
-If you are using an installation from cvmfs, you need to add the user flag.
+If you are using an installation from cymfs, you need to add the user flag.

 '''

-pip3 install b2luigi -U
+python -m pip install b2luigi --upgrade

 '''

 '''

-pip3 install --user b2luigi -U
+python -m pip install --user b2luigi --upgrade

 '''

-The examples in this documentation are all shown with calling python, but basf2 users need to use python3 instead.
+Attention: The examples in this documentation are all shown with calling python, assuming this refers to the Python 3 executable of their (virtual) environment.
+In some systems and e.g. basf2 environments, python refers to Python 2 (not supported by b2luigi).
+Then, python3 should be used instead.

 Please also have a look into the Belle II specific examples.